dohlsen/vicflora-static-pages/keys/fabaceae.md

   In this state the plant has no structures that are stiff and pointed that could cause discomfort if pressed.

-## Stem

-A set of two characters that refer to the axes that can give rise to young leaves.

 ### Branchlet cross-section (young branchlets)

 This character refers to the shape left in the small axes that may bear new leaves (branchlets) when looking down on a horizontal cut through the branchlets.